 A number of review and experimental publications have assessed the recovery of Laminaria hyperborea kelp beds and the associated community.
 If environmental conditions are favourable Laminaria hyperborea can recover following disturbance events reaching comparable plant densities and size to pristine Laminaria hyperborea beds within 2-6 years (Kain, 1979; Birkett et al., 1998b; Christie et al., 1998).
 Holdfast communities may recover in six years (Birkett et al., 1998b).
 Full epiphytic community and stipe habitat complexity regeneration required over 6 years (possibly 10 years).
 These recovery rates were based on discrete kelp harvesting events.
 Recurrent disturbance occurring frequently within 2-6 years of the initial disturbance is likely to lengthen recovery time (Birkett et al., 1998b; Burrows et al., 2014).
 Kain (1975) cleared sublittoral blocks of Laminaria hyperborea at different times of the year for several years.
-The first colonizers and succession community differed between blocks and at what time of year the blocks were cleared, however within 2 years of clearance the blocks were dominated by Laminaria hyperborea.
+The first colonizers and succession community differed between blocks were dominated by Laminaria hyperborea.